 Day-1: Arrival: Arrive Kathmandu

 Day-3 Flight: Kathmandu (1,310m) - Lukla (2,840m).
-Trek to Puyan (2,800m)We will be taken to the airport for one of the great flights of the Himalaya.
-If the sky is clear during our flight, we will get our first views of Everest and the region in which we will be climbing.
-The Twin Otter aircraft will take us to the hillside village of Lukla, which is the start of our trek to Mera.
-Here we will meet our camp staff and porters and set off straight away for our first camp at Puyan (2,800m).
-Camp (BLD)
+Trek to Paiya (2,800m)We are off this morning to the airport for a great flight of the Himalaya.
+If the sky is clear during our flight, we get our first views of Everest and the region in which we'll be trekking.
+The Twin Otter aircraft will take us to the hillside village of Lukla, the start of our trek to Mera.
+Here we meet our staff and porters and set off straight away for our first night at Paiya/Chutok (2,800m).

-Day-4: Pangkongma (2,846m)After crossing the Poyan Khola, we turn off the main trade route coming up from the south and join an older route, which climbs steeply to the ridge-line overlooking the Khare Khola.
-Descending the other side of the ridge, we then contour along the hillside before climbing steadily up to the attractive farming and trading village of Pangkongma (2,846m).
+Day-4: Pangkongma (2,846m)After crossing Poyan Khola, we turn off the main trade route and join an older route, which climbs steeply to the ridge-line overlooking Khare Khola.
+Descending the opposite side to the ridge, we then contour along the hillside before climbing up to the attractive farming village of Pangkongma (2,846m).
 Many expedition members have been welcomed by the villagers here, spending several pleasant hours warming themselves in front of an open fire in the enveloping and welcoming atmosphere of the local's traditional Sherpa homes.
-Camp (BLD)

-Day-5: Nashing Dingma (2,600m)With fine views westwards towards Takshindu monastery and Lamjura, we climb through thick rhododendron forest and bamboo leading to the Pangkongma La.
+Day-5: Nashing Dingma (2,600m)With fine views towards Takshindu monastery and Lamjura, we climb through thick rhododendron forest and bamboo leading to Pangkongma La.
 From here, we have good views of the south face of Mera with its twin peaks and of its neighbour Naulekh.
-We then make a scenic descent with beautiful views looking south across the endless foothills rising each side of the Hinku valley.
-This steep descent leads down to the wire rope bridge that spans the Hinku Khola.
+We then make a scenic descent with beautiful views across the endless foothills rising from Hinku valley.
+This steep descent leads down to the wire rope bridge that spans Hinku Khola.
 A steep, strenuous climb on the opposite side leads to Nashing Dingma (2,600m).
-We stay here for the night at the excellent campsite established by the Makalu National Park.
-(BLD)
+We stay here the night at the excellent campsite established by the Makalu National Park.

-Day-6: Chalem Kharka (3,600m)Gaining height gradually through pasture and lush greenery, the trail steepens as we climb up to the Surke La.
+Day-6: Chalem Kharka (3,600m)Gaining height gradually through pasture and lush greenery, the trail steepens as its ascends to Surke La.
 It is possible to take a nice, welcome cup of tea in a lodge just over the pass.
-Walking on, eventually, we reach an attractive campsite at a camp 1km beyond Chalem Kharka (3,600m), set among fir trees and rhododendron bushes.
-Camp.
-(BLD)
+Walking on, we eventually reach an attractive campsite about 1km beyond Chalem Kharka (3,600m), set among fir trees and rhododendron bushes.

-Day-7: Chunbu Kharka (4,200m)climbing the side of a ridge, we emerge from the last traces of rhododendron and the terrain becomes more rugged.
+Day-7: Chunbu Kharka (4,200m)Climbing the ridge, we emerge from the last traces of rhododendron and the terrain becomes more rugged.
 Passing through high grazing country and crossing a small pass, we are treated to some excellent views of Kangchenjunga and Jannu to the east.
-We continue climbing to Panch Pokari and then on to camp at Chunbu Kharka (4,200m).
-Camp (BLD)
+We climb to Panch Pokari and then on to camp at Chunbu Kharka (4,200m).

-Day-8: Trek to Hinku Valley.
-Continue to Khote 3600m)We ascend slowly passing through the jungle.
+Day-8: Trek to Hinku Valley and then Khote 3600m)We ascend slowly passing through the jungle.
 We find virtually no human settlement on the trail.
-This will be one of our longest walking days, mostly downhill.
-We will traverse several flats and spurs until we gain our first view of Mera Peak.
-From here we will drop down into the isolated Hinku Valley.
+This will be our longest trek, mostly downhill.
+We traverse several flats and spurs until we gain our first view of Mera Peak.
+From here the paths drop down to the isolated Hinku Valley.
 Aside from mountaineers, the Hinku Valley is sparsely populated and very pristine.
-We will ascend a steep section of trail until we enter the forest, where we will stop for lunch.
-Eventually we will drop down into the humid, bamboo forests, before turning north up along the west side of the Hinku River towards Mera Peak.
-We will slowly ascend to Khote.
-Camp (BLD)
+We ascend a steep section of trail until we enter the forest, where a lunch break is taken.
+Eventually we descend into humid, bamboo forests, before turning north up along the west of Hinku River towards Mera Peak.
+We slowly climb to Khote.

-Day-11Rest / Exploration Day for acclimatisation Rest day for acclimatisation.
-You can explore around or climb up for a few hours and come back to the Base Camp for the night.
-(BLD)
+Day-11Rest / Exploration for acclimatisation You can explore around or climb up for a few hours and come back to Base

-Day-12: Trek to Mera La (5400m)Today we will travel a short distance, slowly ascending up onto Mera glacier.
-The climb is initially steep, but flattens out as we reach the crest of the glacier.
-We will traverse a long flat on top of the glacier as we make our way to the pass, called Mera La (5,400m, 17,710ft).
+Day-12: Trek to Mera La (5400m)Today is a short trekking distance, slowly ascending up onto Mera glacier.
+The climb is initially steep, but flattens out when we reach the crest of the glacier.
+We then traverse a long flat on top of the glacier making our way to the pass, called Mera La (5,400m, 17,710ft).
 From here, the views are stunning.
 Crevasse fields gently stretch out in front of the pass and we are literally enclosed by a ring of jagged peaks and blue-green glaciers.
 The remaining route up to the summit of Mera Peak is clearly visible.
-We will have lunch at Mera La and spend the afternoon relaxing and staying warm.
-Camp (BLD)
+Lunch will be at Mera La and the afternoon spent relaxing and staying warm.

 Day-20: Flight: Lukla (2,840m) - Kathmandu (1,310m).